 We also work closely with the School’s Music Service to enable students to learn a musical instrument.
 For further information on these opportunities, please contact the school to speak to the Curriculum Area Leader for Creative and Performing Arts.

-In the 2016 Northern Open Final the team placed fourth overall, achieving a further eight Awards of Excellence.
+In the 2018 Northern Open Final the team placed third overall, achieving a further eleven Awards of Excellence.

 Work experience and work related learning opportunities